The Tunnel (2001 film)

 the closing of the East German border in August 1961 and the subsequent construction of the Berlin Wall.
-Roland Suso Richter directed the film.
 The theatrical release is 20 minutes shorter than the original television version.
 The subtitled English version was released in 2005.

 Plot

 The central character of the film is Harry Melchior, based on the real tunneler, Hasso Herschel.
 Despite being imprisoned for several years for his role in the June 1953 uprising in East Germany, Melchior competes for and wins the national swimming championship in 1961.
 With the aid of a false passport and disguise, Harry succeeds in fleeing to West Berlin.
 His best friend, Matthis, manages to escape through the underground sewer, but Matthis's pregnant wife Carola is caught and remains in East Berlin.
 Harry's beloved sister, Lotte, and her husband and daughter are ambivalent about leaving the confines of the GDR.

 Committed to getting their loved ones out of the GDR but knowing that ground routes are heavily guarded, Harry and Matthis have the idea of going underground.
 Matthis is an engineer by training.
 They link up with a small circle of others, initially Vittorio 'Vic' Constanza and Fred von Klausnitz.
 They find an unused factory building close to the Wall that has ample underground space.
 They are eventually joined by Fritzi Scholz, whose fiancé, Heiner, is also trapped in the east.

 The work is slow, hard and sometimes dangerous, and the group reluctantly agrees to take in several more helpers.
 Over a span of months, the tunnel takes shape following Matthis' design, with the necessary shoring, lights and even a railbed.
 Discovering a film crew from NBC in the city one day, the leaders convince the network to fund their efforts in exchange for exclusive footage of the digging and eventual escape.